forwinder15/green-rosemary/src/pages/index.md

     content: |-
       ## 3 ways to Worship with us.
 Inside, Drive-in on 87.9fm or [Facebook Live](https://www.facebook.com/groups/FBCBronson/) all at 9:00 AM Sundays

+      ####Masks are no longer mandatory.
+They will be available but are optional.

       ![You are welcome](https://res.cloudinary.com/dsmtzkexd/image/upload/f_auto,q_auto/v1598404492/church_sunset.jpg)

       ***